Hinoyama Castle: Kikkawa Motoharu-yakata

 Kikkawa Motoharu's fortified residence was constructed at the southwest foot of Hinoyama Castle, using the Shijiwara River as a moat.
 The front of the residence is protected by a huge stone wall with a height of about 3 meters and length of 80 meters, with earthworks on both sides, and a wall on top.
 The stacking of rocks for this wall is unique, with huge monoliths acting as pillars erected at regular intervals, and the space between filled with large and small stones.
 A similar stone wall construction method can be seen on the seaside approach to Itsukushima Shrine in Miyajima, suggesting that the group of stonemasons was the same.
 Kikkawa Motoharu started construction for this residence in 1583; however, he died in Kyushu in 1586 when the residence was only half completed.
 The following year, his son and heir Kikkawa Motonaga died of illness, and the residence was only finished by Kikkawa Hiroie, Motonaga's younger brother.
 As with Hinoyama Castle, the residence was abandoned when Kikkawa Hiroie relocated his seat to Gassan Toda Castle to 1591.
 It was listed as a ruin in a survey taken shortly after the 1600 Battle of Sekigahara.

 Aside from the stone walls, the garden had remained in a very good state of preservation for a Sengoku period garden.
 It is based around an artificial pond with a bank of rocks set up vertically and an artificial hill to the north with and an artificial waterfall to the east of it.
-It ha been designated as a National Place of Scenic Beauty in 2002.
+It has been designated as a National Place of Scenic Beauty in 2002.

 An archaeological excavation was conducted on the site from 1994 to 1998, which uncovered the foundations of many buildings and wells, as well as many artifacts, such as earthenware, ceramics, and wooden and lacquer products for everyday use.
 Since then, efforts have been made to preserve and utilize the ruins, and by 2006, the stone walls had been restored, the kitchen building was restored from the foundation holes, and the garden was restored.
 A "Sengoku Garden History Museum" is located on the site.